-AP® Microeconomics gives students an understanding of how economic decisions are made by individuals, firms, and organizational structures.
-The course emphasizes the nature and function of product markets, how prices determine an economy's allocation of goods and services, and how factors of production are allocated throughout the production process.
-Market structure, natural resource markets and the role of government are included.
-Students analyze societal issues through the lens of economic reasoning, develop critical thinking skills through the understanding and analysis of fundamental economic concepts, and increase their ability to analyze information and draw conclusions from a wide variety of real-world and hypothetical situations.
-Students complete collaborative projects, group discussions, problem sets, quizzes, and tests.
-The curriculum is developed to prepare students for the AP® Microeconomics examination in May and is recommended for juniors and seniors with strong mathematical reasoning skills and an interest in finance, business, or government.
+AP® Microeconomics gives students an understanding of how limited resources and unlimited wants result in the need to make choices, both individually and collectively.
+Students will learn why private markets and the price mechanism lead to an efficient allocation of resources in a market-based economy.
+Market structure, market failure, natural resource markets, and the role of government are included.
+Students analyze societal issues through the lens of economic reasoning, develop critical thinking skills through the understanding and analysis of fundamental economic concepts, and increase their ability to analyze information and draw conclusions from a wide variety of real-world situations.
+Students complete collaborative assignments, group discussions, and assessments that require them to apply what they have learned to hypothetical situations.
+The curriculum is developed to prepare students for the AP® Microeconomics Exam in May.
+The course is recommended for 11th and 12th graders with strong mathematical reasoning skills and an interest in economics, finance, business, or government policy.